How to Avoid Trucking Accidents on North Carolina Roads

-It is obvious to most motorists that tractor trailers are much larger and longer than the average passenger vehicle.
-The North Carolina Department of Public Safety points out that it can take drivers a half mile to safely pass these large trucks.
-Therefore, it is advisable for motorists to use caution when passing commercial vehicles.
-They should not rush, and should ensure that they have plenty of clear roadway in front of them to safely pass semitrailers and merge back into their lanes.
+It is obvious to most motorists that tractor-trailers are longer than the average car.
+The North Carolina Department of Public Safety points out that it can take other drivers a half mile to safely pass these large trucks!
+Therefore, use caution when passing commercial vehicles.
+Do not rush, and make sure you have plenty of clear roadway in front of you to safely pass semitrailers and merge back into their lanes.

-Due to their size and longer wheel bases, large trucks require more room to maneuver and turn than other vehicles.
+Due to their size and longer wheel bases, large trucks require more room to maneuver and turn than other vehicles do.
 As a result, truckers may have to merge into the lanes to their left in order to make some right turns.
-Drivers should be aware of this, and refrain from trying to squeeze in between these vehicles and the curb or other automobiles.
-This may help avoid some serious semitrailer accidents.
+Drivers should be aware of this, and refrain from trying to squeeze in between a semi truck and the curb or another automobile.

 Large trucks have sizeable blind spots on all sides.
 Truckers are generally not able to see motorists who are in these blind spots, or no-zones.
-Therefore, it is advisable that motorists refrain from lingering in these areas.
-When a vehicle is in a truck's blind spot, the trucker may not be able to take evasive actions to avoid dangerous situations that might arise on the roads.
-Additionally, they may unintentionally move into a vehicle if they do not see that they are there.
+Therefore, it is advisable not to linger in these areas.
+When a vehicle is in a truck’s blind spot, the trucker may not be able to take evasive actions to avoid dangerous situations that might arise on the roads.
+Additionally, the truck may unintentionally collide into your car if its driver does not see that you are there.

 Seeking Legal Guidance

-Should a tractor trailer wreck occur despite drivers taking precautions to avoid them, then it is likely that those involved will suffer serious injuries.
+Should a tractor-trailer wreck occur despite your precautions to avoid one, it’s likely that there will be serious injuries.
 Litigation with trucking companies is unique and complex.
 You should consult with an experienced attorney who has handled these type cases for years.

 “They worked hard for me after I was involved in an auto accident.
 I appreciate their efforts and making me feel like family.”